jonnonz1/nz-statute-book/acts/public/1989/oranga-tamariki-act-1989.md

   (a) the support person may, at all reasonable times, visit and enter the building or place in which the child or young person is living:
   (b) the child or young person must not reside at an address at which, or with a person with whom, the support person has directed them not to reside:
   (c) the parent or guardian or other person having the care of the child or young person and with whom the child or young person is residing must ensure that the support person knows at all times the address at which the child or young person is residing:
-  (d) in the case of a child or young person who is the subject of a declaration made on a ground in section 14(1)﻿(d) or (e), the child or young person must not associate with any specified person or any specified class of persons that the support person has, in writing, warned them not to associate with.
+  (d) in the case of a child or young person who the court is satisfied is in need of care or protection on a ground in section 14(1)﻿(d) or (e), the child or young person must not associate with any specified person or any specified class of persons that the support person has, in writing, warned them not to associate with.
 (2) For the purposes of this section and section 97, support person means any of the following people who are to provide or are providing support to a child or young person:
   (a) a person who has been delegated the chief executive’s functions or powers under section 93:
   (b) a person named in the order: